aloneguid/config/doc/CustomParsers.md

 ```

 Note that custom parsers exist within a context of a configuration interface instance.
 This allows to use different parsers for the same interface amongst different instances.

+When adding a custom parser that is already implemented as built-in parser, the last added parser always wins in terms of priority of use.
+Therefore using the `UseParser` you can override the standard read/write behavior.